It’s hard to get ahead in life when you have thousands of dollars in debt hanging around your neck.

 No one likes hearing it, but the best way to pay off your debt faster is simply by spending less and funneling more money toward paying it off.

 Start by maximizing your savings rate.
 In particular, focus on cutting the three most significant expenses: housing, transportation, and food.
 These typically account for between two-thirds and three-quarters of most Americans’ spending, according to the United States Bureau of Labor and Statistics.

 If you can trim those three expenses, you can achieve a drastically higher savings rate.
 For example, you can reduce or eliminate your housing costs by using strategies for house hacking, or finding a free place to live.

 You can also try temporary spending freezes or savings sprints to achieve short-term goals like paying off debts.
 They don’t work as well for higher debts, as they’re difficult to sustain for years on end, and they require serious discipline on your part — discipline most people just can’t maintain forever.

 Instead of a short-term sprint, try automating your higher savings rate.
 The beauty of automation is that it requires less white-knuckle discipline on your part.
-Try automated savings apps and accounts like Acorns or Chime Bank’s savings automation to start setting aside more of your income for debt reduction.

 2. Ask for a Raise